 The VW scandal, like every good scandal before it, has left business leaders wondering where exactly it all went wrong, who at VW is behind it, how leaders ought to lead through a crisis – and whether the brand can recover.

 It even spawned a hashtag, #dieselgate, which has become the world’s unofficial forum for discussing causes of the crisis and its possible fixes – all while aiming a healthy amount of frustration and resentment at the company’s top executives.

-We spoke to respected leadership influencers Bill George and Amy Edmondson, both Harvard Business School professors and prominent authors, to get their take on what business leaders can learn from the scandal.
+We spoke to Harvard Business School professors Bill George and Amy Edmondson to get their take on what business leaders can learn from the scandal.

 These are, as Bill puts it, devastating times for VW.